EmpathicKernel/hugo-s3-action/README.md

 AWS_ACCESS_KEY_ID | Yes | Access key with permissions to execute your deployment AWS_SECRET_ACCESS_KEY | Yes | Secret key
 MINIFY | No | Applies asset minification
+SOURCE_DIR | No | Allows for user-defined source directory to run `hugo deploy` from

 Information about how to configure a deployment to S3 in Hugo can be found here https://gohugo.io/hosting-and-deployment/hugo-deploy/.